s7nfo/blog/_posts/2024-07-07-syscall-showdown.markdown

 end
 ```

 And here then, are the system calls each language makes.
-I've highlighted the calls that aren't made by the other language and added approximate time spent in each on my system:
+I've highlighted calls that aren't made by the other language and added approximate time spent in each call on my system:

 <style>
     .highlight { background-color: #ffffcc; }